Chinedu Dike

 The paramount aim of the work is to shed some light on the sinister shadow of drug addiction: to unveil to all and sundry, especially teenagers and the youths, the hazards of drug abuse and the vicious downward spiral that can be caused by it.

-Just as the euphoric experience of all kinds of hard drug differ significantly, so are their withdrawal symptoms.
-Despite their seeming surface unrelatedness, whichever hard drug it may be, the creation of an illegal and dangerous dependency in users is a common denominator.
+Just as the euphoric experience of all kinds of hard drug differs significantly, so are their withdrawal symptoms.
+Despite their seeming surface unrelatedness, whichever hard drug it may be, the creation of an illegal and dangerous dependency against the will of users is a common denominator.

 [The Rush is described as a feeling very much like a heightened and prolonged sexual orgasm.
 A great relieve of tension.
 It is mostly felt when heroin or any of it's derivatives opioids/opiates is administered intravenously].